Man’s Best Friend:

 This is just so obvious from everything that we did see.
 And it all too soon was carried beyond merely dealing with his immediate family.
 It was eventually applied to all authority figures.
 If he was told “don’t do this” He would immediately do exactly that.
 If his parents told him that a particular sort of person is beneath contempt, he would move heaven and earth to find exactly such a person to hang out with.
 And always as conspicuously as possible.
 His whole statement to the world was “You’re not the boss of me!”

-It’s small wonder that, despite his family history, he deliberately got himself sorted into Gryffindor.
+It’s little surprise that, despite his family history, he deliberately got himself sorted into Gryffindor.
 I very much doubt that Harry was the first child to put the Hat on mentally shouting “Not Slytherin!
 Not Slytherin!”
-It’s also small wonder he immediately struck up an intimate friendship with a boy from a family who openly abjured the Dark Arts.
+It’s also small wonder that he immediately struck up an intimate friendship with a boy from a family who openly abjured the Dark Arts.
 (Yet who nevertheless turned out to be a 1st cousin, once removed, through their mothers.
 Yes, that’s right.
 If the Dorea Potter on the tapestry sketch is James Potter’s mother, she was also Sirius Black’s great-aunt.)

 I originally thought that in his first trip on the Hogwarts Express, Sirius was stuck in a compartment with his cousins (Bellatrix was starting her 7th year, Andromeda her 6th, Narcissia, probably, her 4th) and all of their friends who chattered on about Slytherin House and how it was superior to all the other houses, with the clear assumption that of course he would also be sorted into Slytherin.